sangtaeha/BLE-Mesh-Project/README.md

 # Wait for logs return
 ```

-5. Adding Configuration Client
+5. Adding Configuration Client (Execute every time when the interactive_pyaci shell starts)
 ```sh
 $ cc = ConfigurationClient(db)
 $ device.model_add(cc)
 ```

-6. Scaning for new nodes, (pressing botton 4 on the boards will reset all the provisioning) <br>
+6. Scaning for new nodes, (pressing botton 4 on the boards will reset all the provisioning, and this is require for each time a new node is added) <br>

 <em>note: We can provision only one node at a time.</em>
 ```sh
 $ p.scan_start()